jjvanzon/Circular-Language-Spec-Plans/done/2019-08-2-source-control-migration/2019-08-source-control-migration-notes.md

 It was not expected that there would be such complexity in preserving rename history, but noticing that there is, makes me re-evaluate my plans.

 To get overview of the amount of version folders still to cover: The version folders are visible on the 'root' level per chapter.
 The amount of version control on *sub-*topics is limited to just one (24.
 Creation Behavior Of Calls).
 Its about the *main* topics: Commands, Parameters, Module, Execution Control, Black Boxing, Interfaces, Events and    Inheritance.
 One of those topics has intensely many version folders (Black Boxing).
 About 3 topics have a 'normal' amount of version folders.
 The others have a quite small amount of version folders.
 If you ignore trying to preserve rename history, then you might be done today.
-If you try to preserve rename history, it will take you probably many days, like 4 or something.
-And I think the motivation will recede if I do that.
+If you try to preserve rename history, it might take you probably many days, like 4 or something.
+And I think the motivation might recede if I do that.

 So I have already made my choice.
-I will not make effort to preserve rename history.
-I will just methodically convert the version folders to source control commits.
+I might not make effort to preserve rename history.
+I might just methodically convert the version folders to source control commits.

 #### 2019-08-11 Done Basic Math Version Folder to Source Control History?